-Embedding outdoor learning and Learning for Sustainability in Scottish teaching practice
+Embedding Learning for Sustainability in Scottish education policy and teaching practice

-Research and professional development offerings have embedded outdoor learning and learning for sustainability (LfS) across Scotland’s Curriculum for Excellence, which is followed by more than 690,000 state school pupils.
+Research and professional development offerings have embedded learning for sustainability (LfS) across Scotland’s Curriculum for Excellence, which is followed by more than 690,000 state school pupils.

 What was the problem?